carstenjacobsen/jaeger-agent-sidecar-tutorial/README.md

 ## Conclusion
 This tutorial illustrates how to setup Jaeger Tracing, and trace a simple Python application, with the Jaeger Agent running as a sidecar.
 This tutorial only serves the purpose of showing a very basic implementation.
 Other considerations may apply for production use.

+For more information about how to use Jaeger Tracing, see the [documentation](https://www.jaegertracing.io/docs).